Rich Dubroff

 Albernaz puts Henderson in leadoff spot, Alonso cleanup hitter; Orioles-White Sox starting lineups

 CHICAGO—Manager Craig Albernaz has shuffled his first four batters for Wednesday’s game with the White Sox.
 For the first time this season, Taylor Ward isn’t the leadoff batter.
 Ward’s batting second while Gunnar Henderson is leading off.
-Pete Alonso, who’s 1-for-23 is batting fourth for the first time as an Oriole.
+Pete Alonso, who’s 1-for-23, is batting fourth for the first time as an Oriole.
 Adley Rutschman is in his place, batting third.

 “The same four hitters are hitting at the top,” Albernaz said.
 “It’s something we’ve been talking about internally what that would look like.
 We’ve also been seeing how teams have been deploying their bullpen against us, and also the emergence of the bottom of our order.”

-The Orioles are 3-0 with Coby Mayo batting eighth, and Alexander has hit ninth in the seven games he’s started.
+The Orioles are 3-0 with Coby Mayo batting eighth, and Blaze Alexander has hit ninth in the seven games he’s started.

 CONTINUE READING BELOW